If you're new here, you may want to sign up for free updates. You can also get a copy of my eBook The Writer's Manifesto.

 You can do the same.

-2. Create a personal brand
+Step 2: Create a personal brand

 Authors have brands.
 This goes beyond your personality and likes/dislikes.
 It has to do with your writing voice and what’s relevant to an audience.

 Not every aspect of your personality will be represented in your brand.
-And that’s okay.

-You will need to pick the right tone for the group you’re trying to reach and focus on sharing what matters most to others.
+You need to pick the right tone for the group you're trying to reach and focus on sharing what matters most to others.

 What a brand is not